Car Care Month Educational Displays

 - Keep tires properly inflated

-- This information can be found in your owner’s manual.
+- Use the recommended grade of motor oil- this information can be found in your owner’s manual

 - Replace air filters regularly